dbochicchio/reactor-mqtt-contrib/README.md

 Download all the yaml files and save them under *reactor/config/mqtt_templates*.
 If *mqtt_templates* directory does not exist, simply create it.
 Copy the files and restart Reactor.
 Every time you update the files, a restart is needed.

+# How to update
+Just replace the files using the same mechanism introduced for installation and restart Reactor.

 # Templates

 | Template ID | Device | Capabilities | Parameters |